appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 This property allows you to provide additional instructions to fine-tune the text classification process.
 You can use this field to offer specific guidance or adjustments to the AI.

-For example, you can instruct the model to choose only one label that best suits the content.
+For example, you can use the following label descriptions:

+* Urgent: Issues that prevent a customer from using the product.
+* High priority: Issues that are impactful but still allow the product to be usable.
+* Low priority: Issues that, while present, can be lived with.

 </dd>